Generic Name: lisdexamfetamine dimesylate (Oral route)

 It is best to take this medicine in the morning.
 Taking this medicine in the afternoon or evening could make it harder for you to fall asleep.

 The capsule should be swallowed whole, and not crushed, divided, or chewed.
-If you or your child are not able to swallow the capsule whole, carefully open the capsule and pour the medicine into a glass of water.
+If you or your child are not able to swallow the capsule whole, carefully open the capsule and pour the medicine into a glass of water, yogurt, or orange juice.
 Stir this mixture well and swallow it right away.
 The drug mixture can not be stored for future use.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.